mmcdonald3009/cinnamondesktop_cinnamenu_default/README.md

 <br>
 The first user that was created during setup/install and then when logging out and back in for the very first time, a check is made for a file named: ~/.config/firstlogincomplete_DONOTDelete.<br>
 This file ~/.config/firstlogincomplete_DONOTDelete won't be there yet, so the Cinnamenu schema file 9999.json wil be copied into ~/.config/cinnamon/spices/Cinnamenu@json, and a dconf write enables the default applets including Cinnamenu.<br>
-You will be logged out only once duein this part of z_login.sh: cinnamon-session-quit --logout --force <br>
+Logging out happens only once due in this part of z_login.sh: cinnamon-session-quit --logout --force <br>
 The file ~/.config/firstlogincomplete_DONOTDelete will be created so the logout check passes over it next time.<br>
 Now your first ever user that was created during first setup/install when logging in again gets Cinnamenu and won't ever get logged out again unless ~/.config/firstlogincomplete_DONOTDelete is removed.
 <br>